feathersjs-ecosystem/feathers-vuex/docs/service-plugin.md

 ## Customizing a Service's Default Store

-As shown in the first example, the service module allows you to customize its store:
+As shown in the example below, the service module allows you to customize its store:

 ```js
 const store = new Vuex.Store({